ourresearch/depsy/README.md

 We currently calculate impact along three dimensions (and a fourth, coming later, that will capture social signals like GitHub watchers and Stack Overflow discussions).
 The overall impact score of a package is calculated as the average of these three: **downloads**, **software reuse**, and **literature mentions**.

-More details coming soon!
-In the mean time, there is more documentation at our [full documentation site](https://github.com/Impactstory/depsy-research/blob/master/introducing_depsy.md).
+More information coming soon!
+In the mean time, see our [full documentation page](https://github.com/Impactstory/depsy-research/blob/master/introducing_depsy.md) for details.